 The word ‘panda’ is derived from the Nepalese word ‘ponyo’ meaning Bamboo or plant eater.
 Although their favourite food is bamboo, these animals are not strictly herbivores and will also eat insects, eggs and sometimes even birds!

-Woburn Safari Park is home to two red pandas, a male called Sanka and a female called Mali, that live in the Foot Safari.
+Woburn Safari Park is home to a beautiful female red panda called Mali, that lives in the Foot Safari.

 All about us